alexjust-data/DataEngineer_dbt_Bootcamp/README.md

         return {**default_metadata, **metadata}
 ```

-As you can see here, we have a variable start date and end date which is referenced.
+As you can see here, we have a variable start date and end date which is referenced in file `dbt_learn/models/fct/fct_reviews.sql`

-`fct_reviews.sql`

 ```sql
     AND review_date >= '{{ var("start_date") }}'